XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/nftokenburn.md

 The `BurnedTokens` field provides a convenient way to determine how many `NFToken` objects issued by an account are still active (that is, not burned).
 If this field is not present the value 0 is assumed.
 The field is decremented whenever a token issued by this account is burned.

-An account for which the difference the number of minted and burned tokens, as stored in the `MintedTokens` and `BurnedTokens` fields respectively, is non-zero cannot be deleted.
+An account for which the difference in the number of minted and burned tokens, as stored in the `MintedTokens` and `BurnedTokens` fields respectively, is non-zero cannot be deleted.

 <!--{# common link defs #}-->